SEC Crypto Czar and CipherTrace CEO at SINET

 CipherTrace CEO Leads SINET Panel that Includes New SEC ‘Crypto Czar’

 On June 7, 2018, at the SINET Innovation Summit in New York, CipherTrace CEO Dave Jevans sat down with crypto asset experts and thought leaders for a discussion of the current and future state of cryptocurrencies.
-Topics ranged from fostering virtual currencies as mainstream investments to a new breed of crypto criminals to how smart contracts can help to improve regulation and speed innovation.
+Topics ranged from fostering virtual currencies as mainstream investments to a new breed of crypto criminals to how A smart contract is a computer protocol intended to digitall...
+More can help to improve regulation and speed innovation.

 Among the participants was Valerie Szczepanik, who the SEC very recently promoted to a newly created position: “Senior Adviser for Digital Assets and Innovation.”
 Her promotion from an enforcement role to a policy-level job overseeing virtual currencies testifies to how seriously the government is taking crypto assets and issues such as Initial Coin Offerings (ICOs)—i.e., raising investment capital by selling digital tokens.
 This distinction quickly earned Szczepanik the moniker ‘Crypto Czar’.
 The two other distinguished panelists were Ivan Novikov, Chief Executive Officer of Wallarm, and Jim Schneider, the senior research analyst covering the FinTech sector at Goldman Sachs.